ebrithiljonas/fittrackee-uploader/README.md

 ## Features

-- Upload workout files from a folder, for example your Garmin watch after connecting it
+* Upload workout files from a folder, for example your Garmin watch after connecting it
-- Move uploaded files to a different folder and optionally add title and sport type to the filename
+* Move uploaded files to a different folder and optionally add title and sport type to the filename
-- Add some basic stats to the description on FitTrackee like calories and average heart rate.
+* Add some basic stats to the description on FitTrackee like calories and average heart rate.
-- Allows uploading files that are not compatible with FitTrackee like FIT files
+* Allows uploading files that are not compatible with FitTrackee like FIT files

 ## Supported file types

-- FIT
+* FIT
-- GPX
+* GPX

+# Basic usage

+The first time you start it, you'll be asked to enter your fittrackee URL and user login details, then it will log you in automatically.
+Then go to Settings > Options and select the local folder where the fit/gpx files are located.
+These files will be loaded one by one, so you can select the type of training (run, walk, bike...), give it a title and then click on the Upload button.

 ## Installation